An open letter to Judd

 So, what’s the solution?
 I propose a two-fold fix.
 First, consider tinkering with small-budget indie movies.
 Learn how to flesh-out your characters and how to portray someone beyond a 16 to 25 year-old middle-class white kid.
 And two?
 I’ll avoid any and every project with your hillbilly name attached to it.

-6 thoughts on “An open letter to Judd
+6 responses to “An open letter to Judd”

 I’m not saying Apatow is a comedic genius.
 I actually didn’t like Superbad very much.
 I thought Knocked Up was great, though.
 I think that movie alone showed that he does have a unique approach to mass-appeal comedy.